SymfonyCasts/symfony5/sfcasts/encore-upgrade.md

 and instead of `"@symfony/stimulus-bridge": "^2.0.0"`, it has `"@symfony/stimulus-bridge": "^3.0.0"`.

 So what's going on?
 First, Stimulus version *3* was released.
+Yay!
 But... the only real difference between version 2 and 3 is that they renamed the library from `stimulus` to `@hotwired/stimulus`.
 And in order to get version 3 to work, we *also* need version 3 of `stimulus-bridge`... instead of 2.

 So let's take this as a golden opportunity to upgrade from Stimulus 2 to Stimulus 3.
+As a bonus, after upgrading, you'll get cool new debugging messages in your browser's console when working with Stimulus locally.

-So, keep `@hotwired/stimulus`... but move it up so it's in alphabetical order.
-Let's also use version 3 of `stimulus-bridge`.
-And even though it doesn't *really* matter since this version constraint allows *any* version `one`, I'll also use the new `webpack-encore` version... and then fix the conflict.
-Oh, the other thing you want to make sure you do is delete `stimulus`.
-We don't want version 2 of `stimulus` in there at *all* anymore.
+Anyways, keep `@hotwired/stimulus`... but move it up so it's in alphabetical order.
+Use version 3 of `stimulus-bridge`... and even though it doesn't *really* matter since this version constraint allows *any* version `1`, I'll also use the new `webpack-encore` version... and then fix the conflict.
+Oh, and be sure to delete `stimulus`.
+We don't want version 2 of `stimulus` hanging around and confusing things.

 Fantastic!
-Because we just changed some files in our `package.json` file, find your terminal tab that's running Encore, hit "ctrl" + "C", and then run:
+Because we just changed some files in `package.json`, find your terminal tab that's rocking Encore, hit "ctrl" + "C", and then run:

 ```terminal
 yarn install